 - Students presenting current certification in lieu of HSES 248 must take an additional two hours of course credit.
 Acceptable certifications: American Red Cross courses – Standard First Aid with CPR/AED OR Aid – Responding to Emergencies with CPR/AED.

-Kansas Licensure Requirements for Health and Physical Education
+Kansas Licensure Requirements for Physical Education Plus

 Passing score on the Kansas Performance Teaching Portfolio (KPTP).

 Passing score on the Principles of Learning and Teaching Examination and Praxis content examination(s).

 Completion of Bachelor of Science in Education degree – see above.